Bogotá № VII

 $100M Leads

 The follow-up to Offers, focused on getting attention and generating leads.
 Practical, tactical, no-BS.
-Alex gives away more than most people sell.
+Gives away more than most people sell.

 Million Dollar Weekend

 Stop overthinking and start doing.
-Noah's approach is refreshingly action-oriented.
-You don't need months of planning - you need to test your idea this weekend.
+Refreshingly action-oriented.
+You don't need months of planning — test your idea this weekend.

 The Personal MBA

 Business school in a book.
-Covers all the fundamentals - marketing, sales, finance, systems - without the $100K tuition.
-Good reference to keep on the shelf.
+Marketing, sales, finance, systems — without the $100K tuition.

 On being a father